 Europe, and particularly the source of potential energy provided by the Atlantic, is a leader in the field, however, this position is at risk if commercialisation is delayed.
-The overall view is that there are a number of key barriers to the commercialisation of the sector that need to be addressed:
+The overall view is that there are a number of key barriers to the commercialisation of the sector that would benefit from being addressed:

-- Political will, stability and regulatory framework: Coherent political support is required at regional, national and EU levels.
-There is an urgent need in several Member States to establish a regulatory framework favouring the development of marine energy (provided within Renewable Energy Plan 2020).
-In addition, government policy needs to be stable to encourage investment, e.g. Portugal was the first Member State to introduce a specific feed-in tariff in 2001, which was withdrawn in 2005 and reinstated in 2007. - Administrative and bureaucratic procedures: licensing procedures and durations are still unclear, which make it difficult for potential investors to have confidence in the sector and particularly to invest across borders. - Grid connection: progress is required towards the reinforcement of onshore networks, and the development of an integrated European offshore grid.
+- Political will, stability and regulatory framework: Coherent political support would be useful at regional, national and EU levels.
+Several Member States would benefit from establishing a regulatory framework favouring the development of marine energy (provided within Renewable Energy Plan 2020) in the near future.
+In addition, a certain stability concerning government policy would encourage investment, e.g. Portugal was the first Member State to introduce a specific feed-in tariff in 2001, which was withdrawn in 2005 and reinstated in 2007. - Administrative and bureaucratic procedures: licensing procedures and durations are still unclear, which make it difficult for potential investors to gain confidence in the sector and particularly to invest across borders. - Grid connection: Reinforcement of onshore networks, and the development of an integrated European offshore grid would facilitate operations.
 It has been demonstrated that €14bn would be saved by 2030 with clustering versus radial connections. - Cooperation along the chain: the Biscay Marine Energy Platform is an ocean infrastructure for research, demonstration and operation of offshore Wave Energy Converters (WEC) on the open sea.
-In the future, it could be extended to provide services to offshore wind energy. - High costs of technology, operations, administration, etc: Costs are still posing high barriers to largescale deployment of technologies.
-Networks of open-sea facilities have the potential to reduce demonstration costs, technological risks and technological uncertainties. - Financial uncertainty: despite strong investments in research and development phases, there is financial uncertainty of the future commercial phase, which provides additional investors' risk.
+In the future, it could be extended to provide services to offshore wind energy. - High costs of technology, operations, administration, etc: Costs are a significant barrier to largescale deployment of technologies.
+Networks of open-sea facilities could reduce demonstration costs, technological risks and technological uncertainties. - Financial uncertainty: despite strong investments in research and development phases, there is financial uncertainty about the future commercial phase, which add to investor risks.